nbedos/cistern/man.md

 # GitHub (60 requests per hour and per IP address) whereas
 # authenticated clients benefit from a rate of 5000 requests per
 # hour.
 Providing an  API token is strongly encouraged: without
-# one, citop will likely reach the rate limit in a matter of
+# one, cistern will likely reach the rate limit in a matter of
 # minutes.
 #
 # GitHub token management: https://github.com/settings/tokens